-Dr Ansary is a Visiting Professor at the London School of Economics Centre for Women, Peace and Security and regularly presents her work at top universities, including Columbia, Oxford, Cambridge, New York and and Harvard, as well as the Carnegie Endowment for International Peace in Washington D.C., the UN Social Good Summit, and worldwide conferences in Dublin, Milan and London.
-She holds an MA in Middle Eastern Studies and a PhD in History from Columbia University (USA).
+Dr. Ansary is a Visiting Fellow at the London School of Economics Centre for Women, Peace and Security and regularly presents her work at top universities, including Columbia, Oxford, Cambridge, New York and Harvard, as well as the Carnegie Endowment for International Peace in Washington D.C.
+Her most recent engagements include being a keynote speaker at the University of Oxford's International Studies Centre (IGS) and the World Affairs Council of America (WACA) 2019 Annual Conference.

 Ansary holds an MA in Middle Eastern Studies and a PhD in History from Columbia University.
 She serves on the Board of Directors of the Center for Human Rights in Iran (CHRI), Columbia University's Global Leadership Council, the Board of Trustees of Barnard College, the Iranian American Women’s Foundation (IAWF), and Persia Educational Foundation.